colorful line illustration of young people holding phones

 73 percent like to discover new products in store.

-All that being said, while this generation is immersed in all things digital, they are seeking refuge in the physical.
-So, thought needs to go into your in-store advertisement campaigns, too.
+While this generation is immersed in all things digital, they are seeking refuge in the physical.
+So, thought needs to go into aligning your in-store experiences with your digital campaigns, too.

 green and yellow In-store sign in Forever 21 offering shoppers a 21% discount for uploading UGC on social media and tagging the brand